HumanSignal/label-studio-ml-backend/label_studio_ml/examples/segment_anything_model/README.md

 ## Notes for Exporting:
 - COCO and YOLO format is not supported (this project exports using brush labels, so try numpy or PNG export instead)

-1. After finishing the above, import an image into your project.<br/>
-2. Click into the labeling interface. <br>
-3. Check *"Auto-Annotation"* in the upper right hand corner<br>
-4. (Optional, but recommended) Check *"Auto accept annotation suggestions"*<br>
-5. Click the smart tool icon and make sure it is set to the keypoint option<br>
-6. Choose the smart keypoint box on the bottom of the image. <br>
-- If you set your labels the same as under *"Settings on the frontend"*, this should be the label with number 3 or 4
-- (the first two are brush labels.
-These are not smart)

-7. Click on the image where you want SAM to return the auto-segmentation for. <br>

-> NOTE: The first time you retrieve a prediction after starting the frontend, it will take a while due to the way Label Studio works with loading models.
-There is a workaround in this code so that **AFTER THE FIRST RUN, THE PREDICTIONS WILL BE RECIEVED QUICKER.** On top of this, this commit allows for faster individual inference times overall, but has a slower first label so that a map of the image can be generated.
-If you would prefer to have overall slower individual inference times, but a faster first inference, then refer to [this commit](https://github.com/shondle/label-studio-ml-backend/tree/4367b18a52a7a494125874467c5e980a6068eca5/label_studio_ml/examples/segment_anything_model).

-9. Create more predictions by following step 6-8, then press submit!<br>

 # Labeling Configs
-Default configs are provided below.

 ## When using the AdvancedSAM-
 - Give one brush label per class you want to annotate.